MPs launch Royal Mail inquiry as share rise continues

 The government, which last week priced the hugely oversubscribed sale of the near 500-year-old postal service at 330 pence per share, has been accused of undervaluing one of Britain's biggest state sell-offs for decades.

-A parliamentary committee that scrutinises government work said it wanted investment bank Lazard (LAZ.N), an adviser on the privatisation, and Business Secretary Vince Cable to appear before the panel to discuss the deal.
+A parliamentary committee that scrutinises government work said it wanted investment bank Lazard, an adviser on the privatisation, and Business Secretary Vince Cable to appear before the panel to discuss the deal.

 A spokesman for the Business, Innovation and Skills committee said the session was expected to take place in November.